Medically reviewed by Drugs.com. Last updated on Mar 24, 2022.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-If you are wearing contact lenses, remove them before putting the drops in your eyes.
+If you or your child are wearing contact lenses, remove them while you are using alcaftadine.
 Wait at least 10 minutes after using alcaftadine before putting your contact lenses back in.
 Do not wear contact lenses if your eyes are red.
+Talk to your eye doctor about this if you have questions.

 To use the eye drops: